Implementing the Electricity Integration Package

 Electricity Regulation (EU) 2019/943 sets out new rules on bidding zones and cross-zonal capacity allocation and reinforces the role of the market in providing price signals for investment.
 These rules oblige the Contracting Party transmission system operators (TSOs) to make available a minimum level of cross-zonal capacity, considering operational security limits.
 This target, better known as the 70% target, aims at facilitating the implementation of a fully integrated and well-functioning European electricity market by enabling increased cross-zonal trade and exchange of electricity.

-The Secretariat conducted a study to support the Contracting Parties and relevant stakeholders in the preparation and process of the 70% target fulfilment.
-Published in November 2023, the study assesses the current levels of cross-zonal capacities in the Western Balkan 6 Contracting Parties, does a forecast and concludes that the levels are very low and unlikely to fulfil the required 70% target.
-Furthermore, the study indicates that there are several possible structural congestions.
-It is stressed that all parties need to increase efforts and start to prepare actions, as by the end of the year the legal provisions will start to apply and Contracting Parties will, under current conditions, not be able to fulfil their obligations.
+It concludes that the levels are very low and refers to several possible structural congestions.
+Achieving the required 70% target seems unlikely.
+All parties need to increase efforts and start to prepare actions, as by the end of the year the legal provisions will start to apply and Contracting Parties will, under current conditions, not be able to fulfil their obligations.

-Recommendations and next steps
+70% target study recommendations and next steps

 • ACTION PLANS INSTEAD DEROGATION: it is recommended that Contracting Parties prepare and adopt action plans to address shortcomings and opt for full compliance with the target by 31 December 2027 rather than derogations, which should not be used to address structural problems.